Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 The dbt MCP server provides access to a set of *tools* that operate on top of your dbt project.
 These tools can be called by LLM systems to learn about your data and metadata.

 **Remember, as with any AI workflows, to make sure that you are taking appropriate caution in terms of giving these access to production systems and data.
-Consider starting in a sandbox environment or only granting read permissions**
+Consider starting in a sandbox environment or only granting read permissions.**

 There are three primary functions of the dbt MCP server today.